Imperial College London

 Summary

-Dr Katerina Petropoulou received her PhD in July 2019 and is currently working as Innovation Hub Manager and Post-Doctoral Researcher in the Nutrition Research Group under the supervision of Professor Gary Frost.
+Dr Katerina Petropoulou received her PhD in July 2019 and is currently working as an Innovation Hub Manager for the RIPEN Innovation Hub and Research Fellow in the Nutrition Research Group under the supervision of Professor Gary Frost.

 In March 2019, she presented the results of her PhD at the STEM for BRITAIN competition at the Houses of Commons and received the STEM for BRITAIN Inaugural Physiological Society award.